patcg-individual-drafts/private-aggregation-api/README.md

 The browser can optionally apply debug mode to reports requested earlier in that context.

+This javascript function can only be called once per context.
+Any subsequent calls will throw an exception.

 #### Debug keys
 To allow sites to associate reports with the contexts that triggered them, we also allow setting 64-bit unsigned integer debug keys.
 These keys are passed as